dbhatt14/Client-Server-Application/README.md

 # DESCRIPTION:
 >
 This is a simple Client-Server application written in JAVA.
 Upon successful connection, the server will send values and the same will be plotted by the client.
+This project is developed in a team of 6 students.

 >
 ### Use the below command to compile all the classes and resolve the dependencies, must be in the Project Folder: